-Following the fraudulent instructions, the recipient wires funds directly to the hacker’s account, which will be cleared out in a matter of minutes.
+Following the fraudulent instructions, the recipient wires fund directly to the hacker’s account, which will be cleared out in a matter of minutes.
 Sadly, those funds are lost forever.

 Be aware that these emails are extremely convincing.
 Many sophisticated parties have been duped.
 No one should assume that they are “too savvy” to recognize the fraud.
 In addition, no one should assume that they are “too small a target” to be on these criminals’ radars.
 Like all forms of fraud, this fraud is pervasive, convincing, and constantly evolving with the industry.

-The California Association of Realtors® created a new form in June 2016 in order to facilitate further public awareness on this issue.
-This form—entitled the Wire Fraud Advisory—alerts buyer and seller of the scam and suggests measures to avoid becoming unknowingly involved in such a scam.
+The California Association of Realtors® created the Wire Fraud Advisory—alerts buyer and seller of the scam and suggests measures to avoid becoming unknowingly involved in such a scam.

 How to Protect Yourself from Wire Fraud